tsukada-ascade/spark-structed-streaming-poc/README.md

 ```
   $ sudo gpasswd -a <user> docker
 ```
-After adding a user to docker group, it may need to logout once.
+After adding a user to docker group, the user may need to logout once.

 ## Steps to reproduce